 How to Promote a Quicker Recovery After Spinal Cord Injury

-The best way to promote neuroplasticity is through massed practice.
-Continuously practicing movements weakened by SCI stimulates and reinforces demand for those functions.
-Ultimately, the more you practice, the better the central nervous system gets at making neuroadaptive changes.
+Spinal cord injury recovery is all about promoting neuroplasticity, and the most effective way to do so is through massed practice.
+Continuously practicing movements weakened by the injury stimulates the central nervous system and reinforces demand for those functions.
+Ultimately, the more you practice, the better the central nervous system gets at making adaptive changes.

-Below are 5 ways to promote quicker recovery after spinal cord injury.
+Below are 4 ways to promote quicker recovery after spinal cord injury.

 1) Seek Early Intervention

-The damage can occur from the spinal cord injury itself, but also from secondary processes.
+Early stabilization of spinal cord injury is essential for minimizing damage.
+The longer the spinal cord is compressed, the more damage from secondary processes can occur.
 By seeking immediate medical attention following a spinal cord injury, individuals can significantly reduce overall damage to the spinal cord and cut down on recovery time.

-2) Participate in Intensive Rehabilitation Therapy
+2) Participate in Rehabilitative Therapies

 3) Practice at Home

-While rehabilitative therapies are effective, the best way to speed up your recovery is to make sure that you’re also practicing the exercises and activities at home once you’re discharged from the hospital and engaging in outpatient therapies.
+While rehabilitative therapies are effective, the best way to speed up your recovery is to make sure that you’re also practicing the exercises and activities at home.
+This increases the overall number of repetitions you’re performing, which will ultimately promote quicker results.

-4) Improve Your Diet
+4) Adjust Your Diet